cmu-jsa/JSA-web/src/routes/sponsors/content/tokyo.md

 Tokyo Japanese Store had been a regular sponsor for our Matsuri event several years back, and have generously offered to restore the sponsorship in 2018.
-They show their support as a <font color="Silver">Silver Tier Sponsor</font> for Matsuri 2018, through abundant supplies of snacks and food ingredients used for the event.
+They show their support as a <font color="Gold">Gold Tier Sponsor</font> for Matsuri 2018, through abundant supplies of snacks and food ingredients used for the event.

 ## Location